-After you gain insight into your IT environment, it’s important to have scalable, managed IT support services that not only help make your organization more efficient but allows you to easily budget for future recurring IT expenses.
-Some capabilities to look for that drive efficiency include:
+Outsourced managed IT support services can not only help make your organization more efficient, but also lend to creating a sustainable, predictable IT budget for future/recurring expenses.
+Some capabilities to look for that drive efficiency in your budget include:

-This feature is essential for proactively maintaining the health of your IT equipment.
+Automated systems management is essential for proactively maintaining the health of your IT equipment.
 Some tasks that can be automated include:

 - Low disk space detection and remediation – Prevents downtime due to disk capacity and fragmentation